larsenkb/lofi_pwb/README.md

 The LDO can be installed if you want to power lofi from a voltage > 3.3V.
 Otherwise, just solder a jumper across the Vin to Vout of the LDO.

+Resistors R1, R2, and R3 are in parallel-series so you can get a precise timing resistance with less precise resistors.

+I use a SPDT reed switch so that I do not need a pull-up or pull-down resistor, thus reducing power further.

 A 10-bit incrementing count can also be enabled and will be sent at a frequency determined by eeprom and TPL5111.